-The California Community Colleges Board of Governors appointed Deputy Chancellor Erik Skinner as acting chancellor for the California Community Colleges beginning April 2, 2016 while a search for a permanent chancellor continues.
+The California Community Colleges Board of Governors appointed Deputy Chancellor Erik E. Skinner as interim chancellor for the California Community Colleges beginning May 16, 2016 while a search for a permanent chancellor continues.

 Interim Chancellor Skinner was promoted in 2013 to serve as Deputy Chancellor in the California Community Colleges Chancellor’s Office.
 In this role, he oversees and coordinates the efforts of the following divisions: Academic Affairs; Student Services and Special Programs; Economic Development and Workforce Preparation; and College Finance and Facilities Planning.
 Skinner assists in the implementation of system wide initiatives, including the Board of Governor’s student success agenda.
 In addition, he serves as co-chair of the SB 1440 Implementation and Oversight Committee, working to strengthen and streamline transfer pathways between the California Community Colleges and the California State University.
 He served as Executive Vice Chancellor for Programs from 2010 until early 2013.